focusretreatcenter/website/content/blog/20221204-pete-interviewed-on-the-juxt-podcast/index.md

-title = "Pete Interviewed on the JUXT Podcast" slug = "/pete-interviewed-on-the-juxt-podcast" date = 2022-12-04
+title = "Pete Interviewed on the JUXT Podcast" slug = "/pete-interviewed-on-the-juxt-podcast" date = 2022-12-04 description = "A podcast interview where Pete talks about FRC and the kinds of work people do while on retreat" [extra] author = "Pete Lyons"
-[extra]
-author = "Pete Lyons"
 +++